ryankarlos/neo4j-intermediate-cypher-ds/README.md

 To install the various plugins like Graph Data Science Library or APOC, navigate to the plugins tab of the database in Neo4j desktop as shown in the docs https://neo4j.com/docs/graph-data-science/current/installation/neo4j-desktop/

+### Installing Python driver

+To access neo4j database from applications in python, we need to install the python neo4j driver to carry out CRUD operations as explained in the [docs](https://neo4j.com/developer/python/ )

+``
+pip install neo4j
+``

 ### Graph Basics

 A directed relationship is non-symmetrical.
 It goes from a source node to a target node.